azerpas/uniswap-cli/README.md

 A command line interface to swap tokens using Uniswap V3 Quoter and Router, [`ethers-rs`](https://docs.rs/ethers/latest/ethers/) and wallet encryption.

 This script allows you swap a fixed amount of a given token for another token.
 It uses ChaCha20Poly1305 encryption to encrypt your mnemonic/seed phrase and store it in a file.
 The wallet is then used to sign the transactions.
-It will ask you for a password to encrypt your mnemonic once and to unlock your wallet every time you run the script if you don't use the `-p` flag.
+It will ask you for a password to encrypt your mnemonic once and to unlock your wallet every time you run the script if you don't use the [settings file to save your password](#save-password).

 This script was originally created to swap a fixed amount of USDT for WETH every week as a dollar cost averaging strategy (DCA).
 You can CRON it to run every week.